-NKG2D, also known as CD314, is an immune receptor which consists of two disulphide-linked type II transmembrane proteins with short intracellular proteins uncapable to transduce signals.
-In order to transduce signals, NKG2D needs adaptor proteins and it uses two adaptor proteins, DAP1 and DAP12.
+KLRK1 (Killer Cell Lectin Like Receptor K1) is a Protein Coding gene.
+NKG2D, also known as CD314, is an immune receptor that consists of two disulfide-linked type II transmembrane proteins with short intracellular proteins incapable to transduce signals.
+To transduce signals, NKG2D needs adaptor proteins and it uses two adaptor proteins, DAP10 and DAP12.
 These two adaptor proteins associate as homodimers to NKG2D- therefore the entire receptor complex appears as a hexamer.
 NKG2D can send co-stimulatory signals to activate CD8 T cells.
 NKG2D also plays an important role in viral control.
 Cellular stress can induce ligands for NKG2D which results in the cell susceptible to NK cell-mediated lysis.